Image Formats¶

 256 colors.

-Schemes with a greater number of colors than 8 bit RGB do not present appreciable differences on a screen.
+Schemes with a greater number of colors than 8 bits per RGB tone do not present noticeable differences to the human eye.

-When an image is larger than 8 bit RGB, image editing operations can be performed with less loss of quality than images with fewer colors, which are not suitable for editing operations.
+When an image has more than 8 bits per RGB tone, image editing operations can be performed with less quality loss than images with fewer colors, which are not appropriate for editing operations.

 Bitmap formats¶

-The following formats of bitmap images are made up of image pixels or dots that are stored one by one in the file until the image is complete.
+The following formats of bitmap images are composed of pixels or points of the image that are stored one by one in the file until the image is complete.

 The JPEG (Joint Photographic Experts Group) format, created in 1992, is an image file format used to store photographs in a compressed format.
-This file format is lossy, which means that a certain amount of image information is lost when it is compressed, especially in small details, generating a noise called "artifacts".
-For that reason it is not a good option to save images of drawings, text, etc.
+This file format is lossy, which means that a certain amount of image information is lost when compressing it so that it takes up less space, especially in small details, generating noise called artifacts.
+For that reason, this format is not a good option for saving images of drawings, text, graphics, etc.

-The JPEG file format can be used to store images in various color formats, including RGB 8-bit per color, CMYK, and YCbCr.
-The color depth of this format (8 bits for each color) makes it not a good option for editing photos.
-For this task it is much better to use the RAW formats of each photographic camera that have 36 or 42 bits per pixel.
+The JPEG file format can be used to store images in various color formats, including 8-bit RGB per color, CMYK, and YCbCr.
+The color depth of this format (8 bits for each RGB tone) is reduced and therefore it is not a good option for editing photographs.
+For this task it is much better to use the RAW formats of each camera, which have 36 or 42 bits per pixel.

-The PNG (Portable Network Graphics) format was created in 1995 as a lossless compression image format, that is, it does not lose any detail during image compression.
+The PNG (Portable Network Graphics) format was created in 1995 as an image format with lossless compression, that is, it does not lose any detail during image compression.

-This format is also ideal for images with a transparent background, as each pixel can be stored along with a transparent color code that prevents the edges from showing through.
+This format is also ideal for images that use transparencies, since each pixel can be stored along with a transparent color code that prevents the edges from being noticeable.

-Although it can be used to save photos, it is not recommended because, being lossless, its size is much larger than JPEG images.
-If you want to save a lossless photo for editing, it's better to use the TIFF format.
+Although it can be used to save photographs, it is not advisable because, since it is lossless, its size is much larger than that of JPEG images.
+If you want to save a lossless photo so you can edit it, it is preferable to use the TIFF format.

 The PNG format can save images with various color depths tailored to each application.
-With the black and white colors you can store images of text or the like with a very high level of compression.
-Grayscale images or full color images (RGB 8-bit per color) can also be stored.
+With black and white colors (1 bit per pixel) you can store text images or similar with a very high level of compression.
+Grayscale images or true color images (8-bit RGB per color) can also be stored.

-The PNG format does not allow you to store CMYK colors adapted for printing on paper.
+The PNG format does not allow storing CMYK colors adapted to printing on paper.

-The GIF (Graphics Format Interchange) format was released in 1987 by CompuServe and is widely used on the Internet for both images and animations due to its broad support and compatibility.
+The GIF (Graphics Format Interchange) format was launched in 1987 by CompuServe and is widely used on the Internet in both images and animations due to its wide support and compatibility.

 As a special feature, this is the only popular format that can save moving images or animations.
-Videos with photographic images appear heavily color faded because this format can only handle a 256-color palette, but this hasn't stopped it from being widely used.
+Videos with photographic images appear with a great loss of color because this format can only handle a palette of 256 colors, however this has not prevented it from being widely used.

-The GIF format allows you to save drawings with transparency, but with worse quality than with the 24-bit PNG format.
+The GIF format allows you to save drawings with transparencies, but with worse quality than with the 24-bit PNG format.

 The main application of the GIF format is to store small drawings and animations with or without transparency.